'24-25 Alpine Ski World Cup kicks off (October 26th) - Latest news! Marcel Hirscher's return and expectations for the Japanese team

 Movements surrounding the return

-Hirscher is not the only one considering a comeback.
+Hirscher isn't the only one making a comeback.

-Lucas Braaten won his first World Cup title in Sölden in 2020 and went on to win the slalom title in the 2022/23 season.
-He announced his retirement just before the start of the 2023/24 season, but this season he has decided to return to the World Cup, changing his nationality from Norway to Brazil, his mother's country.
+Lucas Braten, who won his first World Cup title in Sölden in 2020 and the slalom title in the 2022/23 season, announced his retirement just before the start of the following 2023/24 season.

 It is unclear whether this is the reason, but FIS has revised its marketing rules, allowing each athlete to have two head sponsors on their helmets instead of one, starting this season

-Given the Braaten incident, the Norwegian Ski Federation will have to be careful in its response.
+Given the Braten case, the Norwegian Ski Association will have to be cautious in its response.

-Braaten, who will compete from Brazil, will have more freedom in using his image rights and choosing sponsors, and will return to Sölden with Red Bull as his head sponsor.
-In
+Braten, who will be competing from Brazil, will have more freedom in using his image rights and selecting sponsors, and his return to Sölden has been decided with Red Bull as his head sponsor.

-contrast to Hirscher, who was away from the World Cup for five seasons, Braaten has only been away for one season, so he will arrive at Sölden in top physical and mental condition.
+In contrast to Hirscher, who has been away from the World Cup for five seasons, Braten's break is only one season, and he will be arriving in Sölden in top physical and mental condition.

 Furthermore, with the introduction of the new FIS "wild card" rule, there have been rumors in Europe that female skiers may be returning to the sport.
 Lindsey Vonn (USA), 40, who has 82 World Cup victories, has had an artificial knee and is currently training for a comeback.
 Furthermore, Anna Weiss (Austria), who retired in 2020 after two overall victories, recently signed with Kesleski, sparking rumors that she may be working toward a comeback.
 While the truth is unclear, the fact that rumors are spreading is a testament to the attention being paid to the Alpine Ski World Cup in Europe